Meet The Pug

 Friendly and lovable, pugs have often been referred to by the phrase Multum in parvo, which translates to ‘a lot of dog in a small space’ in pug Latin.They can be stubborn, but are rarely aggressive, and are remarkably patient with children, and are equally fond of naps and playtime.
 They’re often called shadows, because they stick so close to their humans.

-What are the specific care needs of pugs?
+What are the specific symptoms of respiratory distress to watch for?

 Do you have questions about pugs?
 Contact us, your animal clinic in Treasure Coast, FL!